 It’s not about telling them what to do, you’re simply telling your subscribers what the next move is.
 While this may seem like an obvious thing to do, leaving your customers with clear instructions can have a significant impact on your SMS campaigns.
 Doing this gets rid of any doubts or questions that may hinder them from completing a transaction with you.
 And you’d be 😲 surprised at the effectiveness of including an emoji in your call-to-action!

 7. Provide an Easy Opt-Out

-The text marketing industry is heavily regulated, which is something that leads to its extraordinary success especially when compared to something like email.
-With that regulation comes guide rails that SMS marketers must adhere too and one of those is providing every subscriber the ability to easily opt-out.
-Make your sure that your first message to every new subscriber includes clear instructions on how to opt-out of your list.
+The text marketing industry is heavily regulated, which is something that leads to its extraordinary success, especially when compared to something like email.
+With that regulation comes guide rails that SMS marketers must adhere to and one of those is providing every subscriber the ability to easily opt-out.
+Make sure that your first message to every new subscriber includes clear instructions on how to opt out of your list.
 Simply including something like “STOP to end” or “STOP=end” or “STOP to stop”.